lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     The system is a Lennard-Jones fluid made of neutral particles with two different diameters in a cubic box with periodic boundary conditions.
-The temperature of the system is imposed using a Langevin thermostat, and some basic quantities are extracted from the system, such as the energy
+The temperature of the system is imposed using a Langevin thermostat :cite:`schneider1978molecular`, and some basic quantities are extracted
+    from the system, such as the potential and kinetic energies.

 ..  container:: abstract